alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

 Whether or not she actually created the village, she was a regular user of the ferry service to travel between Dunfurmline (the then-capital of Scotland) and Edinburgh Castle.

 For centuries, there were regular crossings of boats and ferries.
-You can still see a handful of small boats in the harbour, but it's not obvious that it used to be a busy ferry terminus.
+You can still see a handful of small boats in the harbour, but I'm sure it used to be a lot busier.

 [margaret]: https://en.wikipedia.org/wiki/Saint_Margaret_of_Scotland